Aonrud/ILA-Castopod/README.md

 ILA Castopod
 ----

-Theme modifications of Castopod used for the Irish Left Archive Podcast.
-The docker-compose.yml mounts the ila_app theme in place of the default one.
+This is the repository for the Irish Left Archive Podcast instance of Castopod at [podcast.leftarchive.ie](https://podcast.leftarchive.ie).

+A few minor theme and language overrides are included.